You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 That was a terrorist attack yesterday.

-Did you hear about the one of the 19-year-old boy here in New Jersey in June who was killed by Ali Muhammad Brown, who, when he was caught, admitted to three other murders in Seattle.
+Did you hear about the one of the 19-year-old boy here in New Jersey in June who was killed by Ali Muhammad Brown, who, when he was caught, admitted to three other murders in Seattle?

-So that was a terrorist attack, also.
+So that was a terrorist attack also.

-The man that they called Alton Nolan, he was a convert to Islam.
+And then the one that happened in Oklahoma, the beheading, the man that they called Alton Nolan, he was a convert to Islam.

-Okay, so your your your your point is What well that these are terrorist attacks within our country, too, and nobody's even talking about it.
+Well, these are terrorist attacks within our country, too, and nobody's even talking about it.

 We're focused on Canada right now, and they are admitting that they're terrorist attacks, but why aren't we admitting it here?